 All costs/expenses must be clearly linked to the accomplishment of proposed activities.
-All expenses must fall within the federal funding period of September 1, 2016, through August 31, 2017.
-All expenditures must meet applicable rules and laws, including the allowable cost principles in the applicable Uniform Guidance (2 CFR § 200).
+All expenses must fall within the federal funding period of September 1, 2017, through August 31, 2018.
+All expenditures must meet applicable rules and laws, including the allowable cost principles in the applicable Uniform Grant Guidance (e.g., 2 CFR Chapter I, Chapter II, Part 200, et al.).
 A final budget will be negotiated between the Awarded Applicant and the Coordinating Board.
 Brief explanations of budget line items are provided below: